emveleva/GameSpace/README.md

 ---

-## Environment Variables
+## 🔐 Environment Variables

-Sensitive information such as database credentials is stored inside the .env file to ensure security and production readiness.
+Sensitive information such as database credentials is stored in the .env file to ensure security and production readiness.

----